filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

     lotus client deal
     ```

-    The interactive deal assistant will now as you some questions.
+    The interactive deal assistant will now ask you some questions.

 1. Specify the CID of the file you want to backup on Filecoin.
-This is the CID that you got from running `lotus client import ~/filecoin-payload.tar.gz`:
+This is the CID that you got from running `lotus client import ~/filecoin-payload.tar`:

     ```shell
     Data CID (from lotus client import): bafykbz...